 In a tough election, the candidate with the clearest and most concise message typically follows the old adage of marketing and campaigning known as KISS: Keep It Simple, Stupid.

-These candidates know that keeping their campaign message as clear and as simple as possible is a key component to connecting with voters and thereby winning their election.
+They know that keeping their campaign message as clear and as simple as possible is a key component to connecting with voters and thereby winning their election.

-In 2016, their rivals hounded them on specifics that for the most part did not materialize, but it didn’t matter to the voters.
+Their rivals hounded them on specifics that have as yet to materialize, but it hasn’t mattered to the voters.

 If you did a word-association game with people for Donald Trump and Bernie Sanders, it might go like this:

 Donald Trump: wall, trade, terrific.